Martha Thomas (footballer): Manchester United

+Tottenham Hotspur

+On 14 September 2023, Thomas signed a two-year deal with Tottenham Hotspur.
+She scored on her debut in a 2–1 away defeat to Chelsea on 1 October that year.

 International career

 Thomas represented the United States at youth level, playing for the under-23 team in 2019 at the Portland Thorns Spring Invitational preseason tournament.
 She had not yet acquired American citizenship, however, making her ineligible to represent the senior team.

 Thomas was eligible to represent both England and Scotland at the senior level.
 In September 2019 she attended a training camp with the Scotland national team.
 She subsequently received her first call-up to the Scotland squad on 25 October 2019 but was forced to withdraw through injury.
 She was again selected by Scotland for the 2020 Pinatar Cup and scored two goals as she made her international debut in a 3–0 win against Ukraine on 4 March 2020.
 Thomas scored another brace in her seventh appearance for Scotland on 19 February 2021 during a 10–0 victory over Cyprus as part of UEFA Euro 2022 qualifying, the first time Scotland had hit double figures since 2015.
-Despite the emphatic victory, Scotland had already been mathematically eliminated from qualification in December 2020.
+Despite the emphatic victory, Scotland had already been eliminated from qualification in December 2020.

+During UEFA Euro 2025 qualifying, Thomas scored four goals in a 5–0 win against Israel.

 Personal life

 Thomas' great uncle, Jim Kirkland, also played football professionally for Aberdeen in the Scottish top-flight.

 She is in a relationship with fellow footballer Ellie Leek.
 The two met while both playing for Le Havre.
+The couple announced their engagement on 22 December 2022, and they were married on 29 December 2024.

 She has been a vocal supporter of Stonewall's Rainbow Laces campaign.